kesne/graphql-rpc/docs/ENCODING.md

 # Binary Encoding

-Currently, all binary messages are encoded as proto3 protocol buffers.
+Currently, all binary messages are encoded as version 3 protocol buffers.

 ## Requests